-Now that you’ve picked your NCAA brackets, it’s time watch another kind of madness in Martin Scorsese’s The Aviator.
+Now that you've picked your NCAA brackets, it's time to watch another kind of madness in Martin Scorsese's The Aviator.
 Leonardo DiCaprio stars in the film as Howard Hughes.
-During the film’s release, he talked to reporters about why he wanted to play the eccentric billionaire.
+During the film's release, he talked to reporters about why he wanted to play the eccentric billionaire.

 As an actor, you're constantly searching for that great character.
 And, being a history buff and learning about people in our past and amazing things that they've done.
 I came across a book of Howard Hughes and he was set up basically as like the most multi-dimensional character I could ever come across.
 Often people have tried to define him in biographies.
 No one seems to be able to categorize him.
 He was one of the most complicated men of the last century.
 And so I got this book, brought it to Michael Mann, and John Logan came on board and really came up with the concept of saying, "You can do ten different movies about Howard Hughes.
 Let's focus on his younger years.
 Let's watch his initial descent into madness but meanwhile, have the backdrop of early Hollywood, these daring pioneers in the world of aviation that were like astronauts that went out and risked their lives to further the cause of aviation."

 Watch this intense scene when Hughes crashes an experimental spy plane into a Beverly Hills house, which was up for sale last year.